utshomax/postman-docs/src/pages/docs/postman-flows/reference/visualizing-data.md

 <img alt="Output block" src="https://assets.postman.com/postman-docs/v10/stock-charts-v10.gif" fetchpriority="low" loading="lazy"/>

 This image shows four types of output visualization types: line chart, text, gauge, and boolean.
 The following tutorials show how to create each of these visualization types.
-You can also find links to example flows for other visualization types in the [Visualization types with example flows](#visualization-types-with-example-flows) section.
+You can also find links to example Flows for other visualization types in the [Visualization types with example Flows](#visualization-types-with-example-flows) section.

-For examples of how to use **Output** blocks in your flows, see the [Stock Dashboard](https://www.postman.com/postman/workspace/utility-flows/flow/64123b57c224290033fcb089) and [WordPress Sentiment Analysis](https://www.postman.com/postman/workspace/utility-flows/flow/6413acdb8c4c54003a4ad611) flows.
+For examples of how to use **Output** blocks in your Flows, see the [Stock Dashboard](https://www.postman.com/postman/workspace/utility-flows/flow/64123b57c224290033fcb089) and [WordPress Sentiment Analysis](https://www.postman.com/postman/workspace/utility-flows/flow/6413acdb8c4c54003a4ad611) Flows.

 ## Contents